NavigationContentFooter

 What is a flexible IP address?

-When you delete a Load Balancer, you can keep the flexible IP allocated to your account and reuse it later.
+When you delete a Load Balancer, you can choose to keep its flexible IP(s) in your account, to reuse later with a new Load Balancer.
 These flexible IPs are not compatible with other Scaleway products (e.g. Instances, Elastic Metal servers, Public Gateways): each resource has its own set of flexible IPs.

 Can I have more than one flexible IP address for a Load Balancer?

-Each Load Balancer comes with one highly available flexible IP address.
-Currently, it is not possible to assign more than one IP to each Load Balancer.
+Each Load Balancer can have one public IPv4 address and one public IPv6 address.
+Currently, it is not possible to assign more than one of each type of IP to a given Load Balancer.

 Do Load Balancers support external IPv6 connections?

-Each Load Balancer provides external connectivity via an IPv4 address.
-IPv6 is not yet supported for external connections, but it can be used to communicate between the Load Balancer and your backend servers.
+Yes, Load Balancer supports both IPv4 and IPv6 addresses at the frontend.
+IPv6 can also be used to communicate between the Load Balancer and your backend servers.

 Is there a failover system for Load Balancers?